lenincompres/DOM.js/README.md

 It extends native DOM elements with a small set of methods to **declare structure, behavior, and bindings in plain JavaScript**.

 No JSX.
 No template languages.
 No framework components.
+No code switching.
+No separate HTML or CSS—unless you want them.

 ## Mental Model